Blogging has the ability to drive new interior design clients on autopilot.

 Solve Real Problems

-“Help your readers solve a design problem.
-While it’s always fun to share a room makeover, the posts on my blog that have resonated the most with my readers are those that address a widely felt design dilemma, such as styling built-in shelves and finding your design style.
+“Help your readers solve an interior design problem.
+While it’s always fun to share a room makeover or interior design inspiration, the posts on my blog that have resonated the most with my readers are those that address a widely felt design dilemma, such as styling built-in shelves and finding your design style.

 – Olivia Weisman, Our Hammock House

-“My advice to anyone blogging in the interiors world is to make sure every blog you write offers your readers a solution to a problem.
+“My advice to anyone with an interior design blog is to make sure every blog you write offers your readers a solution to a problem.
 Make sure it’s achievable to the masses too!
 If it was a problem for you, chances are it will be a problem your readers are trying to solve too!

 A bit of honesty also goes a long way in this slightly rose-tinted online world!
 People warm to honesty so don’t be afraid to add a little humour to your blog with a bit of reality!”